CAAPIM/apim-charts/examples/otk/README.md

 ```
 ### Cassandra database  (`otk.database.type:cassandra`)
 > :information_source: **Important** <br>
-> Install or Upgrade of OTK database on Cassandra is not supported.
+> - Install or Upgrade of OTK database on Cassandra is not supported.
+> - The Cassandra install scripts have to executed manually for new install scenario
+> - The Cassandra upgrade & data migration scripts(if any) have to be executed manually for upgrade scenario

 Configure cassandra connection properties